BOSTON (CBS) – A State Representative from Sutton says it’s not fair lawmakers are paid for driving to their jobs, but their constituents are not.

 He says the topic came up a lot when he ran for office last year.

 “Going door to door we met a lot of people who were unemployed and not able to go to work,” says Fattman.
-“I thought it funny that legislators were paid to go to work.”MORE NEWS: 800 Nurses At St. Vincent Hospital In Worcester Preparing To Strike
+“I thought it funny that legislators were paid to go to work.”MORE NEWS: Prosecutors Seek Death Penalty For Man Accused Of Killing New Hampshire Couple In Texas

 Fattman’s bill would grandfather the per diems for current lawmakers, but eliminate them for new legislators starting in 2013.